Surrogacy for LGBT couples in Georgia

 • Only married heterosexual couples can get birth certificates for their children.

-• In Georgia, any contracts signed between a surrogate and an LGBTQ couple would not be valid.
+• Any contracts signed between a surrogate and an LGBTQ couple would not be valid.

-Because of this, agencies that offer alternative arrangements, like cross-border programs, often help gay couples in Georgia with surrogacy.
+Because of this, agencies that offer alternative arrangements, like cross-border programs, often help with surrogacy for LGBT in Georgia by navigating international pathways and legal safety.

 Our goal is to turn your dream of having a family into reality.